Creative Automation / Foundation

 Thesis

-How I Turned Pi Into the Ultimate Coding Agent teaches a practical creative automation move: This video shows how the Pi coding agent ships as a deliberately minimal harness (four tools, a basic system prompt, a clean TUI) and how its hot-reloadable extension system lets you customize it by simply asking the Pi agent itself to write and reload new extensions.
+How I Turned Pi Into the Ultimate Coding Agent teaches a practical agent harness move: This video shows how the creator turned Pi, a deliberately minimal coding agent (four tools, a simple system prompt, a clean TUI, no MCP out of the box), into a fully personalized 'Neovim-style' harness entirely by telling the Pi agent to write its own extensions, running GPT-5.5 on low reasoning as the daily driver.

 The goal is not to remember the video.
 The goal is to extract the operating principle, tie it to timestamped evidence, test how far the claim transfers, and make something reusable.